nguye340/Street-Fighter-Game/README.md

 ## Development 💻

 Street Fighter is developed using C++ and Visual Studio 2020, powered by a custom game engine.
-This custom engine is designed to render pixelated artstyle and interactive elements, including menu screens, pop-ups, buttons, animations, and immersive sound effects.
+This custom engine is designed to render pixelated art style and interactive elements, including menu screens, pop-ups, buttons, animations, and immersive sound effects.

 ### Skills Showcased:
 - **C++ Proficiency:** Crafting the core game logic and mechanics.